 Edmonton is the capital city of Alberta.
 It is the most northern metropolis of over one million residents in North America and it is the fifth-largest city and the sixth-largest metropolitan area in Canada.

-The city on the North Saskatchewan River is the cultural, governmental and educational centre of the province.
-Edmond is one of the sunniest cities in Canada because it gets 325 sunny days per year on average.
+The city on the North Saskatchewan River is the cultural, governmental, and educational centre of the province.
+Edmonton is one of the sunniest cities in Canada because it gets 325 days of sun per year on average.

 What is a livable wage in Edmonton?